-While Fast Track Debt Relief has been helping people get out of debt for over 20 years, it lacks transparency.
-It publishes nothing about costs on its website, nor does it list which states it serves.
+Bottom line: While Fast Track Debt Relief has been helping people get out of debt for over 20 years, it lacks transparency.
+It publishes nothing about debt settlement costs on its website, nor does it list which states it serves.
 This means you’ll likely need to sign up for a free consultation to learn more.

 Debt relief companies typically charge a percentage of a customer’s debt or a monthly program fee for their services.
 And they aren’t always transparent about these costs or drawbacks that can negatively affect your credit score.
 You might pay other fees for third-party settlement services or setting up new accounts, which can leave you in a worse situation than when you signed up.